 At Cristo Rey, Rachel developed a school-wide academic support program for grades 9-11.
 The program focuses on addressing students’ needs through executive function coaching, direct instruction on specific student success skills, and weekly progress monitoring.
 Rachel’s research at Cristo Rey examines what factors predict academic difficulty in order to develop preventative interventions for students.
 She also conducts program evaluation to determine the effectiveness of interventions.

-Outside of Cristo Rey, Rachel teaches at Temple University’s graduate program in School Psychology, Arizona State University’s graduate program in Applied Behavioral Analysis and Autism, and Southern New Hampshire University’s undergraduate program in Psychology.
-With nearly a decade of undergraduate and graduate level teaching experience, Rachel has taught courses on cognitive assessment, adolescent development, consultation frameworks, reading and communication strategies for children with Autism, the psychology of individual differences and special needs, and practicum supervision.
+Outside of Cristo Rey, Rachel teaches at Temple University’s graduate programs in School Psychology and Counseling Psychology, Arizona State University’s online graduate program in Applied Behavioral Analysis and Autism, and Southern New Hampshire University’s online undergraduate program in Psychology.
+With nearly a decade of undergraduate and graduate level teaching experience, Rachel has taught courses on cognitive assessment, trauma-informed interventions, legal & ethical considerations, adolescent development, consultation frameworks, reading and communication strategies for children with Autism, the psychology of individual differences and special needs, and practicum supervision.

 Rachel holds a Ph.D. and M.Ed. in School Psychology from Temple University and a B.A. in Psychology and Elementary Urban Education from the University of Pennsylvania.
 She is a nationally-certified School Psychologist and a licensed Psychologist in the Commonwealth of Pennsylvania.